 Another amazing blade shape that is becoming popular among automatic knife makers is the hawkbill point.
 This blade shape is characterized by a claw-like shape and a concave cutting edge.
 The curved belly is ideal for slicing and cutting.
 This blade style is a popular choice for modern-day first responders.
 The hawkbill style allows you to easily grab materials without the risk of stabbing yourself in the process.

-The quality and durability of the construction of an automatic knife are determined by the materials used.
+The quality and durability of the best automatic knife construction are determined by the materials used.
 The blade must be made of high-quality materials that can resist rust and corrosion.
-The most popular blade steels in the automatic knife industry are:
+The best knife steels used in the automatic knife industry are:

 CPM-S30V is the most popular blade steel you will find on most automatic designs.
 This material provides the best combination of corrosion resistance, edge retention, and durability.
 The CPM process gives an automatic knife blade superior toughness and dimensional stability.
 This blade steel can tackle the toughest jobs and harshest environments.